sofa-org/sofa-gitbook/protocols/README.md

 ## **🏗️ What’s A Structured Product? **

-In a nutshell, a **Structured Product is a hybrid derivative that combines the features of multiple financial products into one. **Think of it as a financial smoothie.
+In a nutshell, a **Structured Product is a hybrid derivative that combines the features of multiple financial products into one.** Think of it as a financial smoothie.
 It blends different financial goodies (like bonds and options) into one tasty package.
-It offers downside protection and potential profits based on market conditions.
+It offers protection and potential profits based on market conditions.

 **🤔 Why Should You Care?**